LuisLandeiras/C-language/Subtrair Arrays.md

-## This project subtract an array with a random length
+## This project subtract an array with a random length:
 ```` c
 #include<stdio.h>